RivenHexagon/NNF/PodCast-Ep3-13.md

 ### How Much Money Do You Need To Trade Forex Professionally?
 ### Answer: *Trade the money of others*

-*   If you had 100 k in your account, a 20% return over year in FX, gave you 20 k before tax!
+*   If you had 100 k in account, a 20% return over year in FX, gave you 20 k before tax!
-*   Alternatively you trade on the behalf of others, provided you're consistently good at FX.
+*   Alternatively you trade on the behalf of others, provided you're consistently good.
 *   Prove can be given even on a demo account over at least a year.
 *   Prove to others in realtime that you can keep up under pressure.